 Hungry?
 You soon will be, as we take a closer look at the most popular traditional cakes served up in Norway.

-Cakes are awesome.
-One of the great joys of travelling is discovering new foods, and cakes are one of those areas that really allow us to zoom in on local culture.
-Norway is no exception!
+I think we can all agree, cakes are awesome!
+One of the great joys of travelling is discovering new foods.
+Cakes are one of those things that really allow us to zoom in on a country's culture.
+I'm delighted to say that Norway is no exception!

 Norwegian cream cake

 Bløtkake is probably the best-known and most-eaten cake on this list.
 It provides the perfect sweet finish to any celebratory meal, and is eaten year-round.

 The cake itself isn't difficult to make, but you'll need to practice your decorating skills to get it looking as good as those in these pictures!

 A bløtkake is simply a sponge cake, horizontally sliced into three, filled with cream, and usually topped with icing.
 It's a very traditional recipe, and every grandmother in Norway will have their own variant!